thepozer/simplEdit/README.md

 # About

-It is a simple editor in GTK+ with GtkSourceView.
+Another small/simple editor based on GtkSourceView.

+It try to make accessible every features of GtkSourceView.

 # Installation